discordjs/guide/guide/additional-info/async-await.md

 });
 ```

-In this scenario the `deleteMessages` returns a Promise.
+In this scenario the `deleteMessages` function returns a Promise.
 The `.then()` function will trigger if the Promise was fulfilled and the `.catch()` function if the Promise was rejected.
 But with our function we resolve the Promise after 2 seconds with the String "Everything is fine", so the `.catch()` function will never be executed.

 ## How to implement async/await